pip-services/pip-services-docs/content/en/net/commons/reflect/type_matcher.md

 The TypeMatcher class allows you to match value types based on equality.

-Important points
+**Important points**

-- This class has symmetric implementation across all languages supported by the Pip.Services toolkit and it is used to support dynamic data processing.
+- This class has a symmetric implementation across all languages supported by the Pip.Services toolkit and is used to support dynamic data processing.

 ### Static methods